 If you know bacon like I know bacon, you know it’s more delicious when it’s dredged in brown sugar.
-That’s why I’m sharing this recipe for brown sugar bacon waffles.
+That’s why I’m sharing this waffles recipe for brown sugar bacon waffles.
 Your weekend brunch just got a whole lot tastier.
 It’s #baconmonth, so we need to #putsomepiginit!
 Grab your apron and let’s make waffles!

 Most often, I like to switch a recipe up and adapt it to my own tastes.
-However, there are times, like in today’s brown sugar bacon waffles recipe, where I find a recipe that’s perfection in its own right and no substitutions are necessary.
+However, there are times, like in today’s waffles recipe, where I find a recipe that’s perfection in its own right and no substitutions are necessary.
 This recipe is from the amazing, talented Joy the Baker.

 I first came to know Joy and her amazing recipes when I participated in the Sundays with Joy baking group a couple of years ago.
 My mouth would water as I poured over the pages of her cookbook, and my taste buds tingled at the first tastes of the Oatmeal Raspberry Ginger Scones and the Orange Gingerbread Cake with Cream Cheese Frosting.
-When I saw this recipe for brown sugar bacon waffles, I didn’t hesitate to make a batch for these Bacon Month festivities!
+When I saw this recipe for brown sugar bacon waffles, I didn’t hesitate to make a batch for this year’s Bacon Month festivities!

 Seriously, what’s better than some sugar-sweetened bacon tucked inside of a thick, fluffy buttermilk waffle?
 Nothing, am I right?
 Make a batch and dig in, then be sure to check out the rest of the amazing bacon recipes happening for Bacon Month!